GIScience/gis-training-resource-center/content/Module_5/en_qgis_spatial_tools_ex1.md

 1. Load the health sites layer (`sen_healthsites.shp`) and the administrative boundary data (`sen_admbnda_adm1_1m_gov_ocha_20190426.shp`) into your QGIS project.
 Add OpenStreetMap as a background layer (Hint: XYZ via the browser window or the QuickMapServices plugin).

 :::{attention}
 Always make sure that your datasets are provided in the correct projection.
 If this it not the case, it is necessary to reproject the data in the desired coordinates reference system.
-See the Wiki entry on [projections](/content/Wiki/en_qgis_projections_wiki.md) for further information.
+See the [wiki entry on projections](/content/Wiki/en_qgis_projections_wiki.md) for further information.
 :::

 2. Select all health sites which are located within the Saint Louis region:
     - Select the region `Saint Louis` in the boundary layer.
 You can just manually select the specific rows.
 See the Wiki entry on [spatial queries](/content/Wiki/en_qgis_spatial_queries_wiki.md) for further information.
     - Save the selection under the new name `Saint_Louis_region` in an extra layer.
-This can be done by right clicking on the boundary layer --> `Export` --> `Save Selected Features As...`
+This can be done by right clicking on the boundary layer → `Export` → `Save Selected Features As...`

 :::{figure} /fig/en_ex2_export_selected.PNG
 ---
-width: 40%
+width: 70%
 name: export_selected_features
 ---
-Screenshot of how to export selected features
+Exporting the selection to a new file.
 :::

 3. Use the ![](/fig/mAlgorithmSelectLocation.png) `Select by location` or ![](/fig/mAlgorithmClip.png) `Clip` tool to select all health facilities within the `Saint_Louis_region` layer.